Hunter Richard, Teen Who Had MAGA Hat Stolen, Was Making Racist Remarks Before Incident, Witness Claims

 “They were talking about for the Fourth of July hanging black people from trees, that that would be the perfect party.
 ‘Hopefully, with Donald Trump within the next few years, we can celebrate a white country, a real country without blacks.
 Maybe we can deport them to Africa.'”

 The witness also claims that the teens said they hoped the movie The Purge would become real, but only for African Americans and Latinos.
-(The Purge, for those not familiar, is a movie series that takes place in a universe where all crime, including murder, is legal in America for 12 hours on the night of July 4.)
+The Purge is a movie series that takes place in a universe where all crime, including murder, is legal in America for 12 hours on the night of July 4.

 “They said they wanted it to be legal for white people to kill any other race for the Fourth of July.”